quisquous/cactbot/docs/LogGuide.md

 ### 1F: NetworkGauge

-Info about the current player's gauge.
+Info about the current player's job gauge.

 Examples:
 ```